-We have all have a list of things that we routinely pray for.
+We all have a list of things that we routinely pray for.
 I am sure that list includes things like financial security, safety for ourselves and our kids, and the health of our loved ones.
 However, as I sat and listened to an amazing sermon this past week, I reflected on things that we often forget to put in our prayer lists, but should.
 I am sure there are more, and I am sure not everyone forgets these, but I do believe we should all be praying for these five things.
-With that said, let your prayer for today (and every day) be at least one of these five.
+With that said, here are things to pray for that we often forget.

 We forget to pray for Our Mission